If you are under 21 years old, it is illegal to operate a vehicle with a Blood Alcohol Content (BAC) over .02 in Idaho.

 If you are a minor being charged with a DUI (juvenile DUI), here's what you can expect if convicted:

-Evaluation/Rehabilitation Prior to sentencing, all minors must undergo a clinical drug/alcohol evaluation.
-Part of any sentence will include complying with any drug or alcohol rehabilitation/education recomended by the evaluation.
+Prior to sentencing, all minors must undergo a clinical drug/alcohol evaluation.
+Part of any sentence will include complying with any drug or alcohol rehabilitation/education recommended by the evaluation.

 If your loved one is charged with a DUI in Idaho, you need a lawyer that will fight to protect their future.
 Call me today to discuss the case.